 MISSION: Act on a shared commitment to conserve and develop water supply to grow the social, economic and natural resources well-being for current and future generations in the public interest.

 A water right in Kansas water law refers to the right of a person to capture and use water from a public water source, such as a groundwater aquifer.
 In the district, this real property right is owned by a member of the district.
 Members are persons who own a water right or are a groundwater users of at least one acre foot per year, or own 40 or more contiguous acres of land in the district.
 Member certified appropriated water rights are real property rights that are part of a traditional "bundle of legal rights" transferred with land from seller to buyer as an appurtenance or a water right can be separated from land and conveyed by separate deed.
 In 1972, the Kansas legislature provided for the formation of groundwater management districts comprised of real property right owners and users to manage their groundwater by ratifying the GMD Act.
-The GMD Act affirmed the right of locally formed districts of organized land owners and water users locally governed groundwater management to self-fund activities and implement the standards in the public interestthrough.
+The GMD Act affirmed the right of locally formed districts of organized land owners and water users for locally governed groundwater management to self-fund activities and implement standards in the public interest.

 Objectives of the legislature for forming GMDs (K.S.A.82a-1020):